ossd-s23/project-evaluation/terrastories_evaluation.md

 Yes

-__Do maintainers thank people for their contributions?__
+__Do maintainers thank people for their contributions?__ Yes

 __Are there special skills required to contribute to the project?
-If so, what are they?__
+If so, what are they?__ Knowledge of the used languate, RUBY, JavaScript, etc. Knowledge about operating systems.

 __Are there any special hardware/software requirements to be able to contribute to the project?
-If so, what are they?__
+If so, what are they?__ Having Docker on one's computer is a must